Uzbekistan travel guide

 Travel Health :

 No vaccinations are required by visitors to Uzbekistan.
-However, outbreaks of Hepatitis A, meningitis and diphtheria occur, and there is a risk of malaria in the south.
+However, outbreaks of Hepatitis A, Hepatitus B and Tetanus are possible, and there is a risk of malaria in the south.
 Visitors should only drink bottled water.
 Hospitals offer adequate basic medical care, but serious cases will usually be treated outside of the country.
 Visitors should ensure that they have comprehensive medical insurance.